REMBAs in Shanghai—Graduation Dinner

 - International Business covers strategies for penetrating foreign markets, how changes in the global economic and cultural environment impact company decision making, and introduces basic analytical tools, such as country risk assessment, and hedging of foreign exchange risk.
 The approach is to translate theory and concepts into real-world management practice.
 Issues such as outsourcing, offshoring, inshoring, and global supply chain strategy will be discussed in detail.

-- Marketing Management presents the latest marketing tools and concepts that drive customer perceptions, purchase decisions, willingness to pay, and loyalty.
+- Marketing for Decision Making presents the latest marketing tools and concepts that drive customer perceptions, purchase decisions, willingness to pay, and loyalty.
 Segmentation, positioning, and marketing mix decisions are discussed in detail.
 This core marketing course includes presentations by industry experts in Social Media Marketing and is the foundation for the marketing electives in the fourth semester that include Marketing Strategy, Web Analytics, Brand Management and Marketing Research.

 - Financial Statement Analysis is an advanced course that uses concepts from all aspects of business to understand and analyze the data being reported in financial statements.
 It also integrates aspects of forensic analysis.
 Special sections on Mergers and Acquisitions and Taxes are also included in the syllabus.
 The general principles, techniques, and tools taught in this course are fundamentally designed to judge the performance of any business corporations (big or small) anywhere in the world –public or private, in the manufacturing, retailing, or services sectors.